-Personal loans are not collateralized, but in some cases, where the applicant fails to meet the minimum qualifying condition, the lender approves the loan after the borrower put in some valuables as collateral.
+Personal loan are not collateralized, but in some cases, where the applicant fails to meet the minimum qualifying condition, the lender approves the loan after the borrower put in some valuables as collateral.
 These valuables can include anything from investment documents to vehicle papers to jewellery.
 If the preceding example applies to you and your EMIs are regularly bounced, the lender may seize your asset to recoup their losses.

 Since this loan product is not secured, the lender's last resort for recovery is to take the defaulter to court.
 In such a case, depending on the outstanding amount and other factors, you may be forced to declare yourself bankrupt.
 And bankruptcy means not only restrictions on future borrowings but also difficulty in obtaining insurance claim approvals (if the situation arises in the future), difficulty in starting a business in your name, and difficulty in finding a property to rent.